adityasaxena26/diabetes-prediction/README.md

 ## Diabetes prediction
  The project aims to use the past medical data records of 2000 diabetes patients in order to build a diabetes prediction model.
-I analyzed and evaluated many machine learning algorithms based on accuracy and other metrics to find the best algorithm for the model.
-Given the data of a new patient, the model would predict the outcome that the person will have diabetes or not.
+I analyzed and evaluated many machine learning algorithms based on accuracy and other metrics to find the best algorithm for the prediction task.
+Given the data of an individual, the model would predict the odds of that person having diabetes.

 ### Algoritihms used
 * Support Vector Machine